Euxoa trifasciata (Smith, )

 The type locality of Agrotis trifasciata Smith is Mt.
 Hood, Oregon.

 Euxoa is a very large genus with many similar species, many of which are also quite variable.
 The genus is defined by a saccular extension of the valves in males and sclerotized plates on the dorsal and ventral ductus bursae in females.
 The genus was revised by Lafontaine (1987) in the Moths of North America series and is divided into eight subgenera base on structural characters.
-These moths are amongst the most difficult to identify.
+These moths are among the most difficult to identify.
 Even though the forewing color and strength of various markings can vary significantly in some of the species, the shape of the lines and spots and the color of the hindwings (often different in the sexes) are more constant.
 The habitat and flight period are also important in helping to narrow the possibilities.

 This species occurs at high elevations along the summit of the Cascades and Sierra Nevada ranges along the West Coast, and occupies subalpine spruce-fir forests or subalpine meadows near timberline.
 It is usually uncommon or rare in this habitat.
 This species is considered to be management sensitive, depending on disturbed openings and meadows in the forest.